Online NCATE Accredited Degree Programs

 Boise State University’s online Master of Arts in Education, Language, Literacy, and Culture is one of the NCATE accredited online programs that prepare graduates to teach K-12 students in and out of the classroom.
 Students can access the information at their convenience since online courses are usually recorded and archived.
 This program requires the completion of 33-36 credit hours, with a total cost of about $15,000.

 Boise State University’s online education degree programs have a rolling deadline.
-According to US News and World Reports, their acceptance rate is around 78%.

 2. East Carolina University’s Online Masters of Arts in Middle Grades Education